bioinfologics/sdg_examples/first_steps.md

 lorm.map_reads()
 ```

-the resulting mappings are stared inside the mapper in the datastore, for example if you want to check wich nodes were mapped to the 1000th read you can user the `get_raw-mappings_from_read()` function but the best way to access the mappings is using `NodeViews` (see next section).
+the resulting mappings are stored inside the mapper in the datastore, for example if you want to check which nodes were mapped to the 1000th read you can user the `get_raw-mappings_from_read()` function but the best way to access the mappings is using `NodeViews` (see next section).

 ```python
 >>> for m in lorm.get_raw_mappings_from_read(1000):